visitor uses camera intercom system

 Cloud-based intercoms are wireless and operate over the internet.
 So, if your door or gate camera system stores data in the cloud, you can manage the entire system from anywhere, anytime.

-Also, by choosing a cloud-based intercom system, you’ll save time and enjoy automatic software updates that include new features.
+Also, by choosing a cloud-based intercom system, you’ll save time and enjoy automatic software updates and data backups.
 Additionally, your cloud-based system can take a date- and time-stamped photo of every entry event.
-That way, your staff can reference an audit trail with pictures of every person who enters.
+That way, your staff can increase security by referencing an audit trail.

 2. IP65 rating